michaelneuder/optimistic-relay-documentation/proposal.md

 ## Security considerations

 There were a number of concerns raised in https://github.com/michaelneuder/mev-boost-relay/pull/2 that we would like to address.
-Thanks to Chris Hager, Alex Stokes, and Mateusz Morusiewicz for this initial feedback.
+Thanks to Chris Hager, Alex Stokes, and Mateusz Morusiewicz for this initial feedback!

 #### Missed slots (liveness-attack)
 This proposal increases the risk of missed slots, but only marginally.
 Because the relay doesn't validate the block, the proposer could end up signing a bad header.
 The proposer is